-The goal of Chicken OUT! is to improve the quality of life for the millions of egg-laying hens that are cruelly confined in small, wire battery cages.
+The goal of Chicken OUT! is to improve the quality of life for the millions of egg-laying hens that are cruelly confined in cages.

-In Canada, close to 700 million farm animals are slaughtered EVERY year for food.
-Of those, 650 million are poultry, primarily chickens.
-Of those chickens, 26 million are egg-laying hens.
-Nationally, 95% of these hens are confined in battery cages.
-BC has made the most progress in eliminating cages, but 83% of the province’s egg production still comes from caged hens.
+In Canada, close to 750 million farm animals are slaughtered EVERY year for food.
+Of those, 660 million are meat chickens and 36 million are egg-laying hens.
+Nationally, approximately 90% of these hens are confined in cages (battery or enriched).
+BC has made the most progress in eliminating cages, but 79% of the province’s egg production still comes from caged hens.

 Our objective is to increase public awareness of the suffering that caged hens endure so that individuals and organizations can make informed decisions about their egg purchases.
 We encourage individuals and organizations to purchase eggs produced in higher-welfare cage-free environments, such as certified organic, free-range and free-run eggs.
 With a shift in consumer demand to cage-free eggs, government and the agricultural industry will be encouraged to adopt more humane housing environments and thus improve the welfare of hens.
-VHS would like to see the province of BC, and Canada, follow the examples set by the European Union in ending the inhumane practice of battery cages.
+VHS would like to see the province of BC, and Canada, end the use of cages altogether, in favour of cage-free environments.

 Many people ask us why VHS decided to focus on egg-laying hens versus other farm animals.
 Our reasoning has to do with the number of animals suffering, the length of time they suffer, and whether or not alternatives are available.